sipolac/risk/README.md

 <a name="todo"/>

 # TODO
-* Implement fortification algorithm so that it considers the strategic allocation of the opponent's troops
+* Rewrite fortification algorithm so that it optionally considers the strategic allocation of the opponent's troops